pnnl/ruleset-checking-tool/docs/ruleset_functions/get_hvac_system_with_longest_fan_schedule.md

 **Description:** Returns the HeatingVentilationAirAconditioningSystem.id associated with a zone (function input) in the RMR (function input) that has the longest fan schedule.

 **Inputs:**
-- **zone_p.id**: A zone id associated with the RMR to determine the HeatingVentilationAirAconditioningSystem.id that has the longest fan schedule.
+- **zone_x.id**: A zone id associated with the RMR to determine the HeatingVentilationAirAconditioningSystem.id that has the longest fan schedule.
 - **U,P, or B-RMR**: to determine the HeatingVentilationAirAconditioningSystem.id that has the longest fan schedule for a specific zone in the specified RMR.

 **Returns:**